Quantitative Alexandrov theorem for capillary hypersurfaces in the half-space: Introduction

-{\bf Acknowledgements}.
-XZ would like to express his deep gratitude to his advisors Prof. Chao Xia and Prof. Julian Scheuer for their constant support and for many insightful discussions on this project.
+The authors would like to thank Prof. Chao Xia for many insightful discussions and constant support.
+X.Z. would also like to thank Prof. Julian Scheuer for his constant support and for many valuable discussions on this project.
+X.J. is supported by National Natural Science Foundation of China (Grant No. 12401249), Natural Science Foundation of Jiangsu Province, China (Grant No. BK20241258).

-\section{Notations and Preliminaries}
+\section{Notations and preliminaries}